 - 1.5 General treatment under the streamlined procedures

 - 1.6 Why hire us?

-The IRS streamlined foreign offshore procedures (SFOP) are one of the two programs available in the streamlined filing compliance procedures.
-It is available to those who have unreported income from undisclosed foreign financial assets.
+The streamlined foreign offshore procedures (SFOP) are part of the streamlined filing compliance procedures.

 Unlike the streamlined domestic offshore procedures, there is no 5% misc. offshore penalty assessed on a streamlined foreign offshore procedures filing.